rithaven/Neighborhood/README.md

  Thisn application that allows you to be in the loop about everything happening in your neighborhood.
 From contact information of different handyman to meeting announcements or even alerts.

-## 23th-october-2019
+## 1th-october-2019
 ## By Ritha
 ## Decription

-With this application you can add
+With this web application  you can be in the loop about everything happening in your neighborhood by list of different businesses in your neighborhood,Contact Information for the health department and Police authorities near my neighborhood,Create Posts that will be visible to everyone in your neighborhood
 ## User Stories
 As a user of the application i should be able to: